Donald Hankey: Biography

-Though they naturally stood out, "gentleman rankers" such as Donald Hankey were not unknown in what became spoken of as “Kitchener’s Mob”; but few, like Hankey, had gone to a military academy and had previously held commissions.
+Though they naturally stood out, "gentleman rankers" such as Donald Hankey were not unknown in what became spoken of as "Kitchener's Mob"; but few, like Hankey, had gone to a military academy and had previously held commissions.
 So given the extreme needs of the new army, Hankey's military experience marked him at once, and within a week he was made a sergeant, then sent to barracks at Aldershot and later billeted upon elderly Mrs. Coppin of Firs Cottage in nearby Elstead.
 His few short months there, training recruits and sharing meaningfully in their lives, mediating to some degree between humble men and the rigid authority above them, were among the happiest and most fulfilling days of Hankey's life.
 They corresponded, too, with the beginnings of his recognition as a writer; The Lord of All Good Life "by Donald Hankey, Sergeant, Rifle Brigade", was published in October of that year.
 Its modest but gratifying reception could be explained in part by the technically accurate but essentially misleading identification of its author as a soldier in the ranks.
 Hankey had found his relationship to his fellow men-in-arms more deeply satisfying even than work among London's poor, and his book subtitled "A study of the greatness of Jesus and the weakness of His Church" gave him needed confidence in his promise as a writer.

 From Elstead his posting to dismal Bordon was a next step toward active combat.
-About this time the captain put in charge of Hankey's company turned out to be such a unpleasant contrast to the man Donald had been serving under that he gave up his sergeant's stripes in order to be transferred to another company.
+About this time the captain put in charge of Hankey's company turned out to be such an unpleasant contrast to the man Donald had been serving under that he gave up his sergeant's stripes in order to be transferred to another company.
 This incident was part of the inspiration for what became Hankey's most popularly admired essay, "The Beloved Captain", an uncharacteristically effusive tribute to the memory of Captain Ronald Hardy, who as a lieutenant had been Hankey's platoon commander.